mmhansen/campers-of-fcc/README.md

 To run the server locally which will load the application enter:
 npm install
-webpack -w

-In a separate terminal window enter:
 npm start

 Now open your browser and go to http://localhost:3000